ipython/ipython/docs/source/interactive/autoawait.rst

    background 6

-In a Notebook, QtConsole, or any other frontend using IPykernel, background task should behave as expected.
+In a Notebook, QtConsole, or any other frontend using IPykernel, background tasks should behave as expected.